six-two/mkdocs-placeholder-plugin/README.md

 ### HEAD

 - Configuration format changed:
-    - Validators are no longer defined in-line and instead defined in a `validators` section -> easier to reuse custom validators
+    - Validators are no longer defined in-line and instead defined in a `validators` section -> easier to reuse custom validators.
-    - Placeholders now need to be specified in a `placeholders` section
+    - Placeholders now need to be specified in a `placeholders` section.
+    - Most settings are now in the configuration file instead of in your `mkdocs.yml`.
 - (By default) values are saved when the focus leaves a text field.
-- Removed static placeholder input tables
+- Removed static placeholder input tables (`<placeholdertable>`)

 ### Version 0.3.1